agravityio/agravity-public-csharp/docs/PublicPortalManagementApi.md

 <a id="httpportalsenhancetoken"></a>
 # **HttpPortalsEnhanceToken**
-> CustomClaimsProviderResponseContent HttpPortalsEnhanceToken ()
+> CustomClaimsProviderResponseContentTokenIssuanceStart HttpPortalsEnhanceToken ()

-This endpoint returns the portal user context.
+This endpoint saves the portal user and returns CustomClaimsProviderResponseContentTokenIssuanceStart which is used to enhance the token with user context,...

 ### Example
 ```csharp